logux/core/README.md

 Logux is a new way to connect client and server.
-Instead of sending HTTP requests (e.g., AJAX and GraphQL) it synchronizes log of operations between client, server, and other clients.
+Instead of sending HTTP requests (e.g., AJAX and GraphQL) it synchronizes log of operations between client, server, and many many other clients.

 * **[Guide, recipes, and API](https://logux.io/)**
 * **[Chat](https://gitter.im/logux/logux)** for any questions